 Homemade Oat Flour Pizza Crust

-Friends.
-Let me introduce you to my new favorite thing: clean eating Homemade Oat Flour Pizza Crust.
+Friends, let me introduce you to my new favorite thing: Homemade Oat Flour Pizza Crust.

-This lightened up, easy, hand-held oat flour pizza crust is made with just two main ingredients and is versatile enough to go with both traditional tomato-mozzarella toppings and less-traditional pizza situations such as a bbq chicken pizza or Greek pizza.
+This healthy, super easy, hand-held oat flour pizza crust is made with just two main ingredients and is versatile enough to go with both traditional tomato-mozzarella toppings and less-traditional pizza situations such as a bbq chicken pizza or Hawaiian pizza.
+Dairy and gluten free friendly too!

 Pizza is one of those foods where even if you go astray and use some non-traditional ingredients and get a little funky with it, you should, at the very least, always, always, always be able to pick it up with your hands.
 It’s just a personal food conviction, okay?
 Well, this pizza totally hits the mark!